 Related: All You Ever Wanted To Know About Sodium Ascorbyl Phosphate

 SAP isn’t the only antioxidant in Mad Hippie Hydrating Nutrient Mist.
-This baby has so many, it’ll take to long to mention them all.
+This baby has so many, it’ll take too long to mention them all.
 Here are the highlights:

 FYI, no you can’t use them instead of sunscreen.
 Their photoprotective properties are NOT so strong to make them a substitute for it.
 But hey, every little bit helps, right?

-Related: Everything You Ever Wanted To Know On Green Tea In Skincare
+Related: Everything You Ever Wanted To Know About Green Tea In Skincare

 Mad Hippie Hydrating Nutrient Mist is called “hydrating” for a reason: it drenches skin in a waterfall of moisture.